PlatONnetwork/docs/docs/PlatON内置合约.md

       - Entrusted income to be collected
       - Settlement period when the order is withdrawn (used to calculate the income and the amount withdrawn)

-13. Average time to query packaged blocks
+13. Query average time of packed blocks

-    This interface is used to query the average time of a packed block.
+    This interface is used to query the average time of packed blocks.

     **Enter: ** None

-    **Output: ** The average time to pack a block (in milliseconds)
+    **Output: ** average time of packed blocks (in milliseconds)

 14. Query the block reward of the epoch